It may take up to

 - select information sources appropriate for a particular need

-- use standard research techniques for searching library catalogs and electronic databases
+- search library catalogs and databases

 - critically evaluate resources